Apollo99-Games/Computer-Vision-Object-Detection/README.md

 ```
 ### Demonstration:
 The ball I will be using is orange.
 The system here is tested against objects of the same color.
-When it detects something it will show the distance and put a green circle around it
+When it detects something it will show the distance and put a yellow circle around it
 The ball is at the back in this picture with a bunch of imposters.

 ![Screenshot 5_10_2024 8_28_50 PM](https://github.com/Apollo99-Games/Computer-Vision-Object-Detection/assets/163193765/74334cd9-1263-4369-a6c8-9635a92947b4)